celsowm/pgedigital-backend/docs/metal-orm/save-graph.md

 ## How it Works

 `saveGraph` takes an entity class and a payload (a DTO) that represents the entity and its nested relations.
-It intelligently determines whether to insert or update entities based on the presence of a primary key in the payload.
-It also handles the creation, update, or deletion of related entities based on the provided data.
+It determines whether to insert or update entities based on the presence of a primary key in the payload.
+It also handles attaching/upserting related entities based on the provided data.

+The payload is now typed: `OrmSession.saveGraph()` accepts `SaveGraphInputPayload<InstanceType<TEntity>>`, inferred from your entity class (columns + relation properties), so typos like `{ nam: '...' }` are caught by TypeScript.

 ## Example: Persisting an Author and Their Works